- Former Students

 Online payments using Cashnet are quick and convenient.

-- On the Pay Now screen, click the appropriate box/boxes and enter the amount you wish to pay.
+- Select the appropriate box/boxes and enter the amount you wish to pay.

 - Select your method of payment, which must be a U.S. checking or savings account.